jessebl/vsuite/README.md

 For more detailed documentation, check the wiki as it evolves.

-vsuite uses the concept of project directory, in which you have various vsuite docs (which are simple [pandoc markdown](https://rmarkdown.rstudio.com/authoring_pandoc_markdown.html) files) accompanied by a hidden `.vsuite` directory that holds accompanying files like [CSL files](https://en.wikipedia.org/wiki/Citation_Style_Language) and document
+vsuite uses the concept of a project directory, in which you have various vsuite docs (which are simple [pandoc markdown](https://rmarkdown.rstudio.com/authoring_pandoc_markdown.html) files) accompanied by a hidden `.vsuite` directory that holds accompanying files like [CSL files](https://en.wikipedia.org/wiki/Citation_Style_Language) and document